 - ¼ teaspoon black pepper

-- Once corn is cooked, allow it to cool before cutting the kernals from the cob.
+Once corn is cooked, allow it to cool and cut the kernals from the cob.

 Add all of ingredients into a large mixing bowl and toss to combine.

 If you make the salad ahead of time, do not add the lime juice or lime zest.
 Wait until a few minutes before serving to toss the salad with the lime juice and zest.

 In a hurry?
 Save this recipe to your Pinterest board for quick and easy reference!
 Click HERE!